Lisie & Rehn

 OUT OF CHARACTER

-• Available for in-game, Discord, and Dreamwidth RP.
+• Available for in-game and Discord roleplay.

 • Timezone is EST/GMT-4 (-5 DST).